poeml/mirrorbrain/trunk/docs/mirrors.rst

       0.0    sql_sizing_profiles
     Total: 1145.9

-That's a really large database, containing nearly 3 millions (!) of files.
+This example shows a really, really large database, containing nearly 3 millions (!) of files.
 It uses a good gigabyte of disk space.

 ``filearr`` contains the file names and associations to the mirrors.
 ``filearr_path_key`` is the index on the file names. ``filearr_pkey`` is the